sowakarol/event-app/README.md

 ## Event frontend application

-The frontend application enables you to add Event resources.
-Written in Node.js and Material UI.
-It only contains the Event form (`EventForm` component).
+The frontend application enables you to add Event resources in a simple Event Form.
+Written in React, Formik and Material UI.

 ## Example